aspuru-guzik-group/mission_control/docs/index.rst

 ==============
 MissionControl
 ==============
-A library for creating jobs and workflows.
+MissionControl: A library for jobs and workflows.

 =========================
 Is MissionControl for me?